Boeing B-47 Stratojet: Prime years

 An XB-47 was flown in the 1951 Operation Greenhouse nuclear weapons test.
 This was followed by a B-47B being flown in the 1952 test, Operation Ivy and the 1954 test, Operation Castle.
 A B-47E was then flown in the 1956 test, Operation Redwing.
-"Reflex" missions proved the long-endurance (eighteen hours) and long range capability of the B-47 and aircrews.
+Operation Reflex missions proved the long-endurance (eighteen hours) and long range capability of the B-47 and aircrews.
 These were "simulated strike missions against the then Soviet enemy".

 Three B-47s flew cross country from March Air Force Base to the Philadelphia International Airport as participants in the 1955 Labor Day race.
 In the 1956 event, three B-47s participated in the G.E.
 Trophy race for Jet Bombers, flying from Kindley Field, Bermuda, to Oklahoma City.
 One of these set a course speed record of 601.187 mph.

 By 1956, the USAF had 28 wings of B-47 bombers and five wings of RB-47 reconnaissance aircraft.
 The B-47 was the first line of America's strategic nuclear deterrent, often operating from forward bases in the UK, Morocco, Spain, Alaska, Greenland and Guam.
 B-47s were often set up on "one-third" alert, with a third of operational aircraft available sitting on hardstands or an alert ramp adjacent to the runway, loaded with fuel and nuclear weapons, crews on standby, ready to attack the USSR at short notice.
 Crews were trained to perform "Minimum Interval Take Offs (MITO)", one bomber following another into the air at intervals of as little as 15 seconds to launch as fast as possible.
 MITO could be hazardous, as the bombers left wingtip vortices and general turbulence behind them; the first generation turbojet engines, fitted with water-injection systems, also created dense black smoke.

 The B-47 was the backbone of SAC into 1959, when the B-52 began to assume nuclear alert duties and the number of B-47 bomber wings started to be reduced.
 B-47 production ceased in 1957, though modifications and rebuilds continued.
 Operational practice for B-47 bomber operations during this time went from high-altitude bombing to low-altitude strike, which was judged more likely to penetrate Soviet defenses.
 Crews were trained in "pop-up" attacks, coming in at low level at 425 kn and then climbing abruptly near the target before releasing a nuclear weapon.